LewisProjects/Ogiroid/CONTRIBUTING.md

 ### Contributing Code

-Fork the repository and then clone it using
+Fork the repository and then clone it using: (make sure to insert your username)

 ```git clone https://github.com/YOURGITHUBUSERNAME/Ogiroid.git```